The Lasso with general Gaussian designs with applications to hypothesis testing: Main results

-even without Gaussianity or any assumption on the conditional distribution of the outcome $\by$ given the features $\bX$ (see, e.g., \cite{Cands2016PanningFG,Katsevich2020ATT,Liu2020FastAP}).
+even without Gaussianity or any assumption on the conditional distribution of the outcome $\by$ given the features $\bX$ (see, e.g., \cite{candes2016panning,Katsevich2020ATT,Liu2020FastAP}).
 The test which achieves this is called the \emph{conditional randomization test} and is feasible to use for any arbitrary variable importance statistic $T(\by,\bX)$.
-The key observation leading to the construction of the conditional randomization test is that under the null, the distribution of $T(\by,\bX) \mid \bX_{-j}$ is equal to the distribution of $T(\by, \bx_j' , \bX_{-j})$ where $\bx_j'$ is drawn by the statistician from the distribution $\bx_j | \bX_{-j}$ without using $\by$.
+The key observation leading to the construction of the conditional randomization test is that under the null, the distribution of $T(\by,\bX) \mid \bX_{-j}$ is equal to the distribution of $T(\by, \bx_j' , \bX_{-j})\mid \bX_{-j}$ where $\bx_j'$ is drawn by the statistician from the distribution $\bx_j | \bX_{-j}$ without using $\by$.
 Under the null, this distribution can be computed to arbitrary precision by Monte Carlo sampling.
-We refer the reader to \cite{Cands2016PanningFG,Katsevich2020ATT,Liu2020FastAP} for more details about how these observations lead to the construction of an exact test.
+We refer the reader to \cite{candes2016panning,Katsevich2020ATT,Liu2020FastAP} for more details about how these observations lead to the construction of an exact test.

-When the linear model is well-specified, the null \eqref{eq:conditional-independence-null} corresponds to $\theta^*_j = 0$, and our leave-one-out procedure implements the conditional randomization test under this null, as we now explain.
+When the linear model is well-specified, the null \eqref{eq:conditional-independence-null} corresponds to $\theta^*_j = 0$, and our leave-one-out procedure with $\widehat \theta_{j,\mathrm{init}} = 0$ implements the conditional randomization test under this null, as we now explain.
 The statistic $\xi_j$, defined in Eq.~\eqref{EqnXi} and used in the construction of the leave-one-out interval, can also be used as the variable importance statistic in the conditional randomization test.
-We make a few remarks.
 The Gaussian design assumption and the choice of statistic $\xi_j$ permit an explicit description of the null conditional distribution $\xi_j | \by,\bX_{-j}$.
 Indeed, because $\xper_j$ is independent of $(\by,\bX_{-j},\thetahatloo)$ under the null $\theta^*_j = 0$, one has